 \subsection{Exponential distribution}

-\vlabel{subsec:exp} When the input distribution is exponential with parameter 1 then for a relevant choice of model parameters (e.g. $\alpha=\Tau=1$, $\Sigma=4$) there is no finite partition that maximises $\Delta$.
-Furthermore the value of $\Delta$ function on given convex partition can be increased by taking any segment of length larger than 3 and dividing it into two equally probable parts.
+When the input distribution is exponential with parameter 1, then for a relevant choice of model parameters (e.g. $\alpha=\Tau=1$, $\Sigma=4$) there is no finite partition that maximises $\Delta$; the value of the function $\Delta$ for a given convex partition can be increased by taking any interval of length larger than 3 and dividing it into two equally probable parts.
 See Supplement A for the proof.

-Since the exponential distribution does not have bounded support, our considerations regarding the relation between the $\Delta$ function and the MAP cannot be applied directly.
-However, by using similar methods we can establish that for the case of the exponential input the MAP procedure creates arbitrarily large number of clusters -- it is stated in \cref{thm:manyclust} whose proof is presented in the Supplement A.
+Since the exponential distribution does not have bounded support, our considerations regarding the relation between the function $\Delta$ and the MAP clustering cannot be applied directly.
+However, by using similar methods we can establish that for exponential input the MAP procedure creates an arbitrarily large number of clusters.
+This is stated in \cref{thm:manyclust}, whose proof is presented in Supplement A.